24 Under 24 is back! Stay tuned to MLSsoccer.com for full coverage

 MLSsoccer.com's 24 Under 24 is back!

-Beginning next Monday we will be revealing the top 24 young players in MLS as selected by a panel of soccer media members across North America and former MLS players.
+Beginning on Monday we will be revealing the top 24 young players in MLS as selected by a panel of soccer media members across North America and former MLS players.
 This will culminate on Thursday, Sept.
 28 as the top ten will be revealed on a special edition of ExtraTime Live at 2 pm ET.
-The show will include exclusive interviews with players featured in the top ten.
+The show will include exclusive interviews with players featured in the Top 10.

 Players who are 23 years of age and younger as of October 22 – the final day of the 2017 MLS regular season – are eligible for this year’s ranking.
 It's a similar age limit to the one used around the world for the Olympic soccer tournament and the PFA Young Player of the Year award in England.